Jirka-Mayer/BachelorThesis/thesis-text.md

 > my tohle chceme zkusit na ručně psaných *The goal of this thesis is: ...*

-Therefore the goal of this thesis is to explore end-to-end approach for optical music recognition of handwritten music scores.
-More specifically we want to train a RCNN network to yield best possible results on the CVC-MUSCIMA dataset.
+Therefore the goal of this thesis is to explore the end-to-end approach for optical music recognition of handwritten music scores.
+More specifically we want to train a RCNN network to yield the best possible results on the CVC-MUSCIMA dataset.

+> narazili jsme na nedostatek dat

+We needed to obtain training data.
+We explored the *Collection of datasets for OMR* by Alexander Pacha (https://apacha.github.io/OMR-Datasets/) and quickly found out that the only dataset containing entire staves of handwritten sheet music is the CVC-MUSCIMA dataset (http://www.cvc.uab.es/cvcmuscima/index_database.html).
+Every other handwritten dataset contains only muscial symbols or is derived from CVC-MUSCIMA.
+Since CVC-MUSCIMA is intended for writer classification and staff removal, it contains only 20 parts, each written by 50 writers.
+That's far too small variability, given the task we are trying to solve.

-> narazili jsme na nedostatek dat, takže součástí práce je taky Mashcima
+> takže součástí práce je taky Mashcima

+Facing this issue we resorted to data augmentation.
+The idea is to take handwritten musical symbols and place them onto an empty staff to create a new staff image.
+We called this music engraving system *Mashcima* and the system is explained in the chapter [M](#M).
+The muscial symbols used by Mashcima come from the MUSCIMA++ dataset (https://ufal.mff.cuni.cz/muscima).
+This dataset is built on top of CVC-MUSCIMA and provides pixel-perfect symbol segmentation and relationships between symbols.
+The reason we chose MUSCIMA++, instead of other musical symbol datasets, is that it is built on top of CVC-MUSCIMA.
+This means the image resolution and overall style is consistent with CVC-MUSCIMA.
+Also MUSCIMA++ has been developed at Charles University and so it was easy to contact its creator when needed.
+We however do make sure, that the final evaluation is performed on data the neural network has not seen during training.
+Specifically it trains on staves by completely different writers than the ones used for evaluation.

+Mashcima engraving system is the main feature that sets this thesis apart from other works.
+Other people, when faced with the lack of training data, use simple data augentation (dilation, blurring, distortion) or transfer learning (https://openreview.net/pdf?id=SygqKLQrXQ).
+We belive that custom angraving system for hadwritten music is the best way to produce overabundance of high quality training data.
+Our confidence stems from the fact, that non-trained human has difficulties distinguishing a real-world sample from a well-engraved one.

+    figure comparing one staff from CVC-MUSCIMA and one from PrIMuS, engraved using Mashcima

 > jak práce dopadla - úspěch nebo ne?

----
+It is difficult to evaluate an OMR system in general.
+This is because there is no standard dataset that can be used and no standard set of metrics.
+Moreover we proposed a new Mashcima representation for the music engraved in a staff.
+This representation is based on the agnostic encoding proposed by Calvo-Zaragoza and Rizo (https://grfia.dlsi.ua.es/primus/).
+Using custom representation makes it yet more difficult to compare our results to other works.
+That being said, we can still make some comparisons.
+It seems that having specialized engraving system is a step in the right direction.
+The results we obained when evaluating are comparable to simmilar works performing simmilar evaluation (https://openreview.net/pdf?id=SygqKLQrXQ).

+> MusicXML nebylo implementováno
+> Image preprocessing nebyl implementován, máme už binarizovaný vstup

+The thesis assignment states that output of our model will be a MusicXML file.
+We quickly realized that the problem is far larger then anticipated and so we focused on the core features only.
+Similarly the model input is not a plain photo or scan.
+It is already preprocessed and binarized.
+This problem has already been solved during the creation of the CVC-MUSCIMA dataset (http://www.cvc.uab.es/cvcmuscima/index_database.html).

+## Thesis outline

 Thesis outline:
 - chapter 1, 2, 3, 4